What Is Hearing Loss?

-Listen up!
-Don't take your ears for granted.
-Hearing loss is the third most common health problem in the U.S, and it can affect the quality of your life and relationships.
+Hearing loss is the condition that results when any part of your ear isn’t working the way it should.
+It’s the third most common health problem in the U.S, and it can affect the quality of your life and relationships.
 About 48 million Americans have lost some hearing.

 Certain conditions, including age, illness, and genetics, may play a role in hearing loss.
-Modern life has added a host of ear-damaging elements to the list, including some medications and plenty of sources of loud, ongoing noise.
+Modern life has added a host of ear-damaging elements to the list, including some medications and many sources of loud, ongoing noise.

 With so many untreatable cases of hearing loss, prevention is the best way to keep hearing long-term.
 If you've already lost some hearing, there are ways to stay connected and communicate with friends and family.

 Advanced age is the most common cause of hearing loss.
-One out of three people age 65-74 has some level of hearing loss.
+One out of three people between 65 and 74 has some level of hearing loss.
 After age 75, that goes up to one out of every two people.

 Noise wears down hearing if it's loud or continuous.
-The Centers for Disease Control (CDC) reports that about 22 million American workers are exposed to dangerous noise levels on the job.
+The CDC reports that about 22 million American workers are exposed to dangerous noise levels on the job.
 This includes many carpenters, construction workers, soldiers, miners, factory workers, and farmers.

-Even musicians, who literally create music for our ears, are at risk for noise-induced hearing loss.
+Musicians are also at risk for noise-induced hearing loss.
 Some now wear special earplugs to protect their ears when they perform.
 The earplugs allow them to hear music without harming their ears' inner workings.

 Certain medications can impair hearing or balance.
 More than 200 drugs and chemicals have a track record of triggering hearing and balance side effects in addition to their disease-fighting abilities.